Self-Organization and Spectral Mechanism of Attractor Landscapes in High-Capacity Kernel Hopfield Networks: Phenomenology: Discovery of the Optimization Ridge

 \subsection{The Phase Diagram of Attractor Stability}

-To obtain a global view of how attractor stability is organized, we systematically computed the Pinnacle Sharpness, $M$, across a wide range of the kernel locality parameter $\gamma$ and the storage load $P/N$.
+To obtain a global view of how attractor stability is organized, we systematically computed the Pinnacle Sharpness, $M$, across a wide range of the kernel locality parameter $\gamma$ and the storage load $\beta = P/N$.
 For each pair of $(\gamma, P/N)$, a KLR Hopfield network with $N=100$ neurons was trained using the optimization protocol detailed in~\cite{tamamori2025b}.
 The Pinnacle Sharpness was then calculated at the center of a randomly chosen stored pattern $\boldsymbol{\xi}^{\mu}$.
+Throughout this paper, we refer to low-load and high-load regimes according to whether $\beta$ is small or large relative to the transition region observed in the phase diagram.

 The results are summarized in the phase diagram shown in Figure~\ref{fig:sharpness_diagram}.
 This figure plots the $\log_{10}$ of the Pinnacle Sharpness as a heatmap.
 The diagram reveals a strikingly complex and organized structure, which can be characterized by three distinct regions: